Kidan Habesha

-Kidan habesha (alt. ije tebab) is a clothing style from Eritrea, particularly among the Tigrinya ethnolinguistic group.
-It comprises a white shirt and pants.
-Then a thin, gauze-like, fabric is wrapped around the shoulders and chest.
-Sometimes, men take the extra material and wrap it around their waist making a skirt on top of their pants, then wrap it around their shoulders.
-For men it is a traditional dress, seldom seen except on ceremonial occasions (e.g., weddings, etc.).
+Kidan habesha (alt.
+Zuria) is a clothing style from Eritrea, particularly among the Tigrinya ethnolinguistic group.
+For men, it comprises a white shirt and pants.
+A thin, gauze-like, fabric is then wrapped around the shoulders and chest.
+Men sometimes take the extra material and wrap it around their waist making a skirt on top of their pants, then wrap it around their shoulders.
+For men, it is a traditional dress, rarely seen except on ceremonial occasions (e.g., weddings, etc.).